 - United Nations Security Council Sanctions

-The Commerce, Industry and Tourism Branch is responsible for the conduct of the Hong Kong Special Administrative Region’s (Hong Kong SAR’s) external commercial relations.
+Commerce and Economic Development Bureau is responsible for the conduct of the Hong Kong Special Administrative Region’s (Hong Kong SAR’s) external commercial relations.

 The Hong Kong SAR has full autonomy in the conduct of its external commercial relations.
 The Basic Law of the Hong Kong SAR provides that it shall be a separate customs territory and may, using the name “Hong Kong, China”, participate in relevant international organisations and international trade agreements, such as the World Trade Organization (WTO).

 The Mainland is Hong Kong’s largest trading partner.
-In order to deepen economic and trade cooperation between the two places and help Hong Kong service providers explore the Mainland market, the two sides signed the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA) in June 2003.
-Since then, the two governments have enriched the content of CEPA and signed several Supplements to CPEA, further liberalising the Mainland market and facilitating bilateral trade and investment.
+In order to deepen economic and trade cooperation between the two places and help Hong Kong enterprises explore the Mainland market, the two sides signed the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA) in June 2003 to further liberalise the Mainland market and facilitate bilateral trade and investment.
 Over the years the two sides have progressively broadened and enriched the content of CEPA, which is now a comprehensive and modern free trade agreement that covers four areas: trade in goods, trade in services, investment, and economic and technical co-operation, ensuring that Hong Kong companies enjoy the most preferential treatment in accessing the Mainland market.

 The Office of the Hong Kong SAR Government in Beijing, the Economic and Trade Offices in Guangdong, Shanghai, Chengdu, and Wuhan, the Trade and Industry Department and the Hong Kong Trade Development Council keep track of changes in Mainland commercial and trade laws and regulations.
 The thirteen offices of the Hong Kong Trade Development Council in the Mainland provide Hong Kong businessmen operating there with information and referral services.

-We also have a network of thirteen overseas Economic and Trade Offices (ETO),which promote Hong Kong’s economic and trade interests by enhancing Hong Kong’s reputation overseas, closely monitoring developments that might affect Hong Kong’s interests, and liaising closely with the business and commercial sectors, politicians, and foreign media.
-The work of the thirteen ETOs is summarised as follows:
+We also have a network of fourteen overseas Economic and Trade Offices (ETO), which promote Hong Kong’s economic and trade interests by enhancing Hong Kong’s reputation overseas, closely monitoring developments that might affect Hong Kong’s interests, and liaising closely with the business and commercial sectors, politicians and foreign media.
+The work of the fourteen ETOs is summarised as follows: